Yanina Rivera Lopez Yanina Rivera Lopez

 There are moments when I feel like I've "made it."
 I look at my successful private practice, reflect on the years of hard work I put in from a very young age, and feel a sense of pride in how far I've come.
 I remember the days when I had to hop the turnstile (because I could barely afford my rent, never mind pay for public transit) and contrast them with my current life in Berkeley, where I can provide for my family without the constant fear of financial instability.
 Professionally, I feel like I'm coasting through, enjoying the fruits of my labor.

 In my journey as a clinician, I've learned that healing is hard, but it's also incredibly rewarding.
 It's a journey of self-discovery, growth, and acceptance, and it's one that I continue to navigate with humility and an open heart.
 As I guide others through their healing processes, I'm reminded that we are all works in progress, and that it's okay to be imperfect, as long as we strive to be better versions of ourselves every day.
+The work, as I remind both my clients and myself, is simply to keep navigating the mess with humility and grace.

 Read More